1. FAMILY AND FAMILY RELATIONS.

 4. What is your favourite way of travelling and who with?
 I prefer to travel by plane, as it’s fast, nice and comfortable, unless there are any kinds of delay.
 My best travelling company is my family, because they are my lovely people who I never get bored with.
 I also like to travel with my classmates, because it’s very funny.

-5. What season is the best for travelling and why?
+5. What season is the best one for travelling and why?
 As a matter of fact every season is good for travelling.
 I like travelling to the sea in summer and I like to visit different ski resorts in winter.
 It’s also possible to bathe and laze in the sun in autumn or spring on the beach in hot countries.

 6. Do you prefer to travel in a guided group or to take individual trips?
 I like to travel in a guided tour together with my classmates or to take a family trip with my family.

 7. Will the development of tourism bring economic gain to Russia?
-Tourism can bring substantial economic gain to practically every region of Russia by boosting all kinds of domestic industries catering for visitors such as souvenirs, folk craft, national cuisine and so on.
+Tourism can bring substantial economic gain to practically every region of Russia by boosting all kinds of domestic industries catering for visitors such as souvenirs, folk craft, national cuisine and so on and so forth.
 The local and federal authorities should attract investors from all over the world for building new hotels, creating new resorts and renovating places of interest.
 Tourism, both domestic and international, may become one of the biggest industries in Russia.

 8. What bad effects has tourism got?
 Most popular resorts are polluted and litter has become a major problem.
 Besides, many architectural and natural landmarks are slowly being destroyed by tourists.
 And on the top of that, local residents suffer from tourists who bring with them noise, nuisance and crime.